spearbit/portfolio/content/bridges/BridgeSecurityIntroduction.md

 ## What is a Bridge?

 A blockchain bridge is a protocol that lets users send messages (data) between chains.
 These messages could be simple (sending information) or complex (transferring assets).
 Bridges solve one of the crypto spaces' main pain points - a lack of interoperability.
-Since blockchain assets are often not compatible with one another (i.e. Bitcoin and Ethereum), bridges often create representations of an asset from another blockchain.
+The vast majority of blockchain assets exist natively only on a single blockchain, with a few exceptions (such as native USDC on both Ethereum and Solana).
+Bridges can therefore facilitate the usage of a synthetic bridged representation of a native asset on blockchain A on another blockchain B.

 Bridges can be categorized as either trusted (custodial) or trust minimized (non-custodial).
 The differences between these two categories can be defined as: